rand-projects/fisb-decode/docs/source/document.rst

     (removed more TURBULENCE products)

-Because ``.tif`` files don't have obvious metadata, this file contains various image statistics at the time of the dump.
+Because ``.png`` files don't have obvious metadata, this file contains various image statistics at the time of the dump.
 Radar and lightning data can have multiple sources for an image, but the age from the oldest to the newest data can't be more than 10 minutes.